vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 }
 ```

-This configuration file is at https://github.com/arun-gupta/couchbase-dcos/blob/master/couchbase-startup.json, and has the following key elements:
+The above file has the following key elements:

-1. Unique id of the service is `couchbase-startup`.
-This id will be used by Couchbase nodes started subsequently to uniquely identify this node.
+1. The unique id of the service is `couchbase-startup`.
+This id will be used by the Couchbase nodes started in the following steps to uniquely identify this node.
-1. Service is created using the Docker image `arungupta/couchbase:dcos`.
-This image is created using this [Dockerfile](https://github.com/arun-gupta/docker-images/blob/master/couchbase/Dockerfile).
-It uses `couchbase:latest` as the base image.
-It uses a configuration script to configure the base Couchbase Docker image.
-First, it uses [Couchbase REST API](http://developer.couchbase.com/documentation/server/current/rest-api/rest-endpoints-all.html) to setup memory quota, setup index, data and query services, security credentials, and loads a sample data bucket.
+1. The startup service is created using the Docker image `arungupta/couchbase:dcos`.
+This image is created using the Dockerfile located [here](https://github.com/arun-gupta/docker-images/blob/master/couchbase/Dockerfile).
+The Dockerfile uses `couchbase:latest` as the base image and a configuration script to configure that base image.
+First, the script uses [Couchbase REST API](http://developer.couchbase.com/documentation/server/current/rest-api/rest-endpoints-all.html) to setup a memory quota; index, data and query services; security credentials; and to load a sample data bucket.
 Then, it invokes the appropriate [Couchbase CLI](http://developer.couchbase.com/documentation/server/current/cli/cbcli-intro.html) commands to add the Couchbase node to the cluster or add the node and rebalance the cluster.
 This is based upon three environment variables:
   1. `TYPE`: Defines whether the joining container is startup or node
   1. `AUTO_REBALANCE`: Defines whether the cluster needs to be rebalanced
   1. `COUCHBASE_MASTER`: Name of the startup service
-1. `8091` is the administration port for Couchbase. `portMappings` defines a mapping from the container port 8091 to the same number on the host.
-This allows Couchbase Web Console to be accessible on port 8091.
+1. `8091` is the administration port for Couchbase. `portMappings` defines a mapping from the container port 8091 to the same number on the host, which exposes Couchbase Web Console on port 8091.
-1. A user-defined overlay network is used.
+1. `network` specifies that we are using an user-defined overlay network.
-1. Setting this label tells marathon-lb to expose Couchbase on the external load balancer with a virtual host.
+1. The `HAPROXY` labels tell marathon-lb to expose Couchbase on the external load balancer with a virtual host.
 Make sure to replace `<PublicSlaveDnsAddress>` with the right value from the completed stack output.
 1. `healthChecks` uses Couchbase REST API `/pools` to ensure that the service is reported healthy in the dashboard.
 If the task is found unhealthy then it is terminated, and a new task is started.
-1. This service is identified to be a startup service by passing the environment variable `TYPE` and setting the value to `MASTER`.
+1. Passing the environment variable `TYPE` and setting the value to `MASTER` specifies that this service as a startup service.
-1. Defines the overlay network that will be used by this service.
+1. `networkName` defines the overlay network that will be used by this service.
 An overlay network allows the tasks in the service to communicate with tasks in other service.

-In the Services panel of dashboard, click on `Deploy Service` and use this service definition.
-It takes a few minutes for the image to be downloaded and the task to start.
+In the Services panel of the dashboard, click on `Deploy Service` and use this service definition.
+It takes a few minutes for the image to download and the task to start.

 <img src="/assets/images/blog/2016-11-18-couchbase-startup-service.png" alt="Couchbase Startup Service" />

-Once the service is healthy, as shown, then access the Couchbase Web Console at `http://<PublicSlaveDnsAddress>`.
+Once the service is healthy, as shown, access the Couchbase Web Console at `http://<PublicSlaveDnsAddress>`.
 In our case, this would be `http://DCOS-Couc-PublicSl-1RANNR8GFN0XS-965936795.us-west-1.elb.amazonaws.com` and would look like:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-login.png" alt="Couchbase Web Console Login" />

-The username is `Administrator` and password is `password`.
+The username is `Administrator` and the password is `password`.

 Click on `Sign In` to see the Couchbase Web Console as:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-default.png" alt="Couchbase Web Console Default" />

-Click on the `Server Nodes` tab to see that only one Couchbase server is in the cluster:
+Click on the `Server Nodes` tab to verify that only one Couchbase server is in the cluster:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-one-server.png" alt="Couchbase Web Console Nodes" />

-Click on `Data Buckets` tab to see a sample bucket that was created as part of the image:
+Click on the `Data Buckets` tab to see a sample bucket that was created as part of the image:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-data-buckets.png" alt="Couchbase Web Console Data Buckets" />

-This shows that the `travel-sample` bucket is created and has 31,591 JSON documents.
+This shows that the `travel-sample` bucket has been created and contains 31,591 JSON documents.

 ## Create Couchbase “node" service

 Now, let’s create a node service.
 This service will create Couchbase nodes and add them to the cluster.
-It can be created using the following configuration file:
+It can be created using a configuration file at https://github.com/arun-gupta/couchbase-dcos/blob/master/couchbase-node.json.
+This file is shown and explained below:

 ```json
 {